-Use the "Quick Links" tab below to access important travel tools and resources.
+Use the menu on the left to access important travel tools and resources.
 The “Before you go” and “While you’re abroad” tabs include reminders of some steps you need to take to prepare for a safe trip and to stay safe while you’re away.

 - Register your trip

 Register your itinerary in the Harvard Travel Registry so that the University and Harvard Travel Assist can locate you and provide assistance in an emergency.
 Remember to update your registration throughout your trip if necessary (e.g. local cell phone number, changed travel plans).
 This step is required for students, and strongly recommended for all Harvard travelers.

 Print a Harvard Travel Assist card and familiarize yourself with the services and eligibility criteria.
 Review the destination specific medical and security information available, as well at the listings of local emergency services.
 Always contact the local equivalent of "911" in case of a life-threatening emergency, then contact Harvard Travel Assist at +1 617 998 0000.

 - Obtain the appropriate travel documents such as a passport and/or a visa

 These requirements vary by country, length of stay, purpose of travel, and the citizenship of the traveler.
 The process of applying for and receiving a visa can be lengthy, so it is important to plan ahead and get started well before your planned departure date.
 For more information visit Visa and Passport Services.